 Blanket

-Whether it’s the summer or winter, you’ll need a blanket to wrap your baby not just during your remaining stay in the hospital but also when you’re in the car going home.
+Whether it’s the summer or winter, you’ll need a blanket to wrap your baby during your remaining stay in the hospital and when you’re in the car going home.

-Alternatively, you can opt-in for a Baby Bunting Bag that doesn’t cause much stress as a blanket.
+Alternatively, you can opt for a Baby Bunting Bag that doesn’t cause much stress as a blanket.

 Baby Booties, Mittens, and Hats

-To prevent your baby from self-scratching, you need to cover his hands with a pair of baby mittens and then you’ll need baby hats and booties to cover him/her up properly.
+To prevent your baby from self-scratching, you need to cover his hands with a pair of baby mittens, and then you’ll need baby hats and booties to cover them up properly.

 Bottles and Formula

-You might have planned to feed the baby with formula but you should check out the hospitals’ policies on that because some hospitals may not want you to bring your bottles and formula.
+You might have planned to feed the baby with formula, but you should check out the hospitals’ policies because some hospitals may not want you to bring your bottles and formula.

 Milestone Card or Blankets